JOURNALIST, AUTHOR, HUMANITARIAN

 In 2016, as a result of her work in the field, Tara founded Art of Hope, the first American nonprofit strictly focused on supporting the mental health and psychosocial needs of war-torn refugees in Lebanon—a country with the largest concentration of refugees per capita in the world.
 In 2017, she anchored the entire live coverage of the Concordia Summits in New York City on the sidelines of the 72nd United Nations General Assembly.
 That same year she was a keynote speaker at the first International Summit For Syrian Education in Istanbul where she addressed global leaders on the harrowing challenges faced by Syrians and other refugee children worldwide.
 In 2018 she was the recipient of the Ted Sorensen Award from Network 20/20 for her impact journalism and humanitarian work in conflict zones.

-Tara's highly acclaimed debut book The Heartbeat of Iran was released on June 1st 2021 (IG Publishing).
+Tara's award-winning debut book The Heartbeat of Iran was released on June 1st 2021 (IG Publishing).
 Far from being a political narrative, the book invites readers into the heart and soul of a country that's often seen through news headlines and a political fog that blurs the realities of life for millions of Iranians inside the country.
 Each chapter is a deeply nuanced, textured, and intimate journey into the diversity of beliefs, struggles, and complexities of life in today's Iran - all told through the real stories of its people.